isomerpages/mlaw-corp/_about-us/5a-what-we-do.md

 What We Do
 ---

+The mission of the Singapore Ministry of Law’s (MinLaw) is to advance access to justice, the rule of law, the economy and society through policy, law and services.
+<br><br>
-The Ministry of Law plays the following key roles:
+MinLaw plays the following key roles:

-* To formulate and review legal, intellectual property, land, insolvency, public trustee, moneylending, pawnbroking, legal aid and community mediation policies, as well as legislation and strategies under MinLaw's purview;

-* To provide legal and policy input for other Ministries' proposed Bills and programmes; and

-* To develop the legal services, alternative dispute resolution and intellectual property sectors.
+* Drives legal reforms to ensure a progressive legal framework that meets society’s needs.

+* Oversees the policy for development, promotion and regulation of Singapore’s legal sector to strengthen Singapore’s position as a leading international legal services and dispute resolution hub.

-* To regulate and license all law practice entities and register foreign-qualified lawyers in Singapore.<br><br>
+* Licenses all law practice entities and registers foreign-qualified practitioners in Singapore.

-The Ministry of Law's Community Legal Services Group handles matters relating to insolvency, public trustee, moneylending, pawnbroking, legal aid and community mediation. <br> <br>
+* Promotes and protects Singapore’s interests through cooperation and engagement with key international and regional organisations, and bilateral partners on a range of international legal policy issues, including transnational criminal and civil justice.

+* Provides community legal services such as legal aid, community mediation, insolvency administration, and public trustee services.

+* Regulates moneylending and pawnbroking, and supervises precious stones and metal dealers.

+* Oversees land policy and administration, and the development of Singapore’s intellectual property sector, supported by  its Statutory Boards
+<br><br>
-The Ministry of Law also comprises these Statutory Boards and Agency:
+The Ministry of Law is the parent ministry of the following Statutory Boards:

 * [Intellectual Property Office of Singapore](https://www.ipos.gov.sg/){:target="_blank"}